 Long before the PEGIDA demonstrations at the beginning of 2015, anti-Muslim expressions were front-page news in many European countries.
-Geert Wilders's Fitna movie in the Netherlands, in addition to protests against the construction of mosques in Switzerland, the head-scarf controversy in France, and protests against the integration of Turkey into the European Union in countries like Austria, France, and Germany suggest that anti-Muslim sentiment in Western Europe is common (Betz and Meret 2009; Gerhards and Silke 2011).
-Particularly striking is its marked presence in some of the most secularized Western European countries, such as the Netherlands (Theo van Gogh and Geert Wilders), Germany (PEGIDA), Norway (Anders Breivik), France (Charlie Hebdo), and Denmark (Mohammed-cartoon riot).
-This anti-Muslim attitude after all contradicts the common notion that these countries constitute secular bulwarks of tolerance, inclusiveness, and broadmindedness (Bruce 2002:43; Emerson and Hartman 2006:130; Inglehart 1997; Norris and Inglehart 2012; Penninx 2006).
+Geert Wilders' Fitna movie in the Netherlands, protests against the construction of mosques in Switzerland, the head-scarf controversy in France, and protests against the integration of Turkey into the EU in countries like Austria, France and Germany suggest that anti-Muslim sentiment in Western Europe is common (Betz and Meret 2009, Gerhards and Silke 2011).
+Particularly striking is its marked presence in some of the most secularized Western European countries, such as the Netherlands (Theo van Gogh and Geert Wilders), Germany (PEGIDA), Norway (Anders Breivik), France (Charlie Hebdo) and Denmark (Mohammed-cartoon riot).
+This anti-Muslim attitude after all contradicts the common notion that these countries constitute secular bulwarks of tolerance, inclusiveness, and broadmindedness (Bruce 2002:43, Emerson and Hartman 2006:130, Inglehart 1997, Norris and Inglehart 2012, Penninx 2006).

-This article therefore studies anti-Muslim sentiment in these alleged tolerant and inclusive secularized Western European countries, focusing on who constitute its principal carrier groups, and why exactly.
-There have been various studies on anti-Muslim sentiment in Europe recently, to be sure (e.g., Fetzer and Soper 2003; Strabac and Listhaug 2008), but none of these draws a direct link with the literature about secularization.
-A growing body of literature does, however, link processes of secularization to newly emerging tensions between groups (Achterberg 2006; Bornschier 2010; McLeod 1997), including nonreligious ones and Muslims (Mudde 2010; Sniderman and Hagendoorn 2007; Van Bohemen et al. 2011).
-We intend to contribute to this literature, both empirically and theoretically, by comparing, analyzing, and explaining anti-Muslim sentiment in Western European countries.
+This paper therefore studies anti-Muslim sentiment in these alleged tolerant and inclusive secularized Western European countries, focusing on who constitute its principal carrier groups, and why exactly.
+There have been various studies on anti-Muslim sentiment in Europe recently, to be sure (e.g. Cesari 2011, Fetzer and Soper 2003, Strabac and Listhaug 2008), but none of these draws a direct link with the literature about secularization.
+A growing body of literature does however link processes of secularization to newly emerging tensions between groups (Achterberg 2006, Bornschier 2010, McLeod 1997), including non-religious ones and Muslims (Mudde 2010, Sniderman and Hagedoorn 2007, Van Bohemen et al. 2011).
+We intend to contribute to this literature, both empirically and theoretically, by comparing, analyzing and explaining anti-Muslim sentiment in Western European countries.